 The South Rockies Grizzly Bear Project is led by scientists from the British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
 The project also includes a project coordinator, partners from local universities and numerous volunteers.

 The SRGBP core team includes the following individuals:

 Dr. Bruce McLellan –

 Bruce has been studying bears in the Flathead valley of southeast British Columbia since 1978.
 Bruce has been studying grizzlies for the B.C. government for 35 years and is co-chair of the bear specialist group with the International Union for Conservation of Nature.

 Dr. Garth Mowat – Large Carnivore Specialist

-Dr. Mowat began sampling bears for the SRGBP in 2006, using hair collection and genetic analysis.
-His study area includes a large portion of southeast British Columbia that includes McLellan’s original study area.
+Garth began sampling bears for the SRGBP in 2006, using hair collection and genetic analysis.
+His study area includes a large portion of Southeast British Columbia that includes Bruce’s original study area.
 His current research for the project includes examining diet and population dynamics for grizzly bears.
 Garth is currently the Large Carnivore Specialist for the Province of British Columbia.